Property maintenance tips for landlords Image

 • changes in the building and foundations, ie large cracks

-Seasonal maintenance is also advisable and should be included in the schedule, such as checking and cleaning gutters in spring and autumn and changing the air conditioner and heater filters as per the manufacturers specifications.
+Seasonal maintenance is also advisable and should be included in the schedule.
+This includes checking and cleaning gutters in spring and autumn and changing the air conditioner and heater filters as per the manufacturers specifications.

-Also make sure to plan or allow for product and appliance lifespans and wear and tear, such as replacing an old dishwasher before it breaks down or repainting and replacing flooring every 6-9 years.
-This can allow you to buy in advance to maximise price benefits from sales, which can save you a lot of money as compared to emergency repairs.
+Also make sure to plan or allow for product and appliance lifespans and wear and tear.
+Such as replacing an old dishwasher before it breaks down or repainting and replacing flooring every 6-9 years.
+This can allow you to buy in advance to maximise price benefits from sales.
+This can save you a lot of money as compared to emergency repairs.

 Low-maintenance landscaping